hongkailiu/dptp-doc/architecture.md

 > resp.Header.Set("Cache-Control", "no-store")

 where the meaning of the head is defined in [http protocol](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#Cacheability).
 So our cache lib "github.com/gregjones/httpcache" will use that header.

-TODO: understand how to do reverse proxy in golang

 ## OpenShift CI